kapilgarg7568/Electronic-Club-Mini-Task-3/LED Ring.md

 # LED Ring
-**Problem Statement**: To make a comfortable and wearable LED ring which lights up the LED when worn.
+**Problem Statement**: To make a comfortable and wearable LED ring which lights up the LED when wore.

 **Components Required**:
 - **LED**